 - Family information

-Help us get to know you better by sharing how you spend your time outside work or class.
-Examples of activities in which you are/have been involved may include athletic, charitable, civic, community, or professional.
+Help us get to know you better by sharing how you spend your time outside of work or class, both during and since college.
+Examples of activities in which you are or have been involved may include athletic, charitable, civic, community, or professional (both through your employer and outside).
 A sustained depth of commitment in one or two activities may demonstrate your passion more than minimal participation in five or six organizations.

 Be sure to: